Kippeum Lee

 About me

 Hello!
-I am a Ph.D. candidate in the Department of Economics at the Pennsylvania State University.
+I am a research associate at the Korea Institute of Public Finance (KIPF).
+I received my PhD in Economics at the Pennsylvania State University.
 My research interests are the areas of Industrial Organization and Econometrics.
 I have recently worked on the estimation of knowledge spillovers and network formation in the U.S. interfirm R&D collaborations .

 My CV is available here.
 Reach me at kippeumjoylee@gmail.com.